wyattweeks/MapR-ES-DB-Spark-Payments/README.md

 - define the length of the lease you will need (note: default of 'short term', will stop the cluster every 30min)
 - click the arrow to deploy the cluster
 - you will be directed to the deployment page.
 Once all of the components are up (green) and status is 'Deployed', go to the 'Application Summary' section, and select the link for MCS (e.g. URL on port :8443)
 - login to MCS and check the status of the cluster.  you should see volumes named 'files', 'tables', and 'streams', and a table named 'payments'

+- Copy the pre-built Tableau report, to your desktop.
+From a terminal window:

+        scp mapr@edge-XYZ123.se.corp.maprtech.com:/public_data/demos_healthcare/MapR-ES-DB-Spark-Payments/tableau/Healthcare_Payments_Map_Report.twb ~/Desktop/Healthcare_Payments_Map_Report.twb

-- On the App Lariat deployment page, find the DNS for your edge node:  locate the edge 'component', and copy the DNS (e.g. edge-XYZ123.se.corp.maprtech.com).
+- On the App Lariat deployment page, find the DNS for your edge node:  locate the edge 'component', and copy the DNS (e.g. edge-XYZ123.se.corp.maprtech.com), then ssh to your edge node as 'mapr': (default pwd is 'maprmapr')

-- In a terminal window, ssh to the edge node/component in your cluster as mapr (e.g. ssh mapr@edge-XYZ123.se.corp.maprtech.com, and continue to next step.
+        ssh mapr@mapr@edge-XYZ123.se.corp.maprtech.com

+- Create Drill views on the MapR-DB payments table, for use with queries and Tableau Desktop reports that connect to MapR-DB using Drill
+Create the Drill views to use in Tableau reports.
+Tableau-Drill requires views, and does not access the MapR-DB table directly.
+From your terminal window connected to the edge node as 'mapr', issue the following 3 commands in sequence:

+        sqlline
+        !run /public_data/demos_healthcare/MapR-ES-DB-Spark-Payments/createDrillViews.sql
+        !quit

 ## 1 - Publish the 'ACA Medicare Open Payments' dataset into MapR-ES (using the MapR Kafka API)
 This simple producer client application reads lines from the payments.csv file and publishes them in their original comma-delimited format, to the MapR Stream:topic @ /streams/paystream:payments.